Postgraduate Year Two (PGY2) Oncology

 - Surgical Oncology

-The Nebraska Medical Center is a 635-bed, level one trauma center with over 40,000 emergency room visits per year.
-As the primary teaching hospital for UNMC, The Nebraska Medical Center is a respected leader in solid organ transplantation, cardiology, bone marrow transplantation, oncology and neurosciences.
-The Nebraska Medical Center brings together the expertise of private practice medicine with the strengths of an academic health center.
+Nebraska Medicine is a 635-bed, level one trauma center with over 40,000 emergency room visits per year.
+As the primary teaching hospital for UNMC, Nebraska Medicine is a respected leader in solid organ transplantation, cardiology, bone marrow transplantation, oncology and neurosciences.
+Nebraska Medicine brings together the expertise of private practice medicine with the strengths of an academic health center.

-The Nebraska Medical Center’s many areas of specialization give the resident a variety of experiences, from the critically ill neonate to the cancer patient undergoing transplantation.
+Nebraska Medicine’s many areas of specialization give the resident a variety of experiences, from the critically ill neonate to the cancer patient undergoing transplantation.
 By combining state-of-the-art research, education and extraordinary patient care, we offer the best of both worlds.

-Qualifications for participation in The Nebraska Medical Center PGY2 Residency Program are in accordance with criteria set forth by the American Society of Health-System Pharmacists (ASHP).
+Qualifications for participation in Nebraska Medicine PGY2 Residency Program are in accordance with criteria set forth by the American Society of Health-System Pharmacists (ASHP).

 - Resident applicants shall be graduates of an Accreditation Council for Pharmacy Education (ACPE)-accredited doctor of pharmacy degree program